aymanxdev/simple-python-projects/README.md

   <h3 align="center">Simple Cards Game - Python 👨‍💻 </h3>

   <p align="center">
-    This is a simple cards game for starter to understand how probabilities work in Casinos 🎰 !
+    This is a simple cards game for beginners to understand how probabilities work in Casinos 🎰 !
 </p>